Home

 Or, check your local garden center for stream or irrigation kits to place in your rock garden.
 These kits usually come with everything you need to make your rock garden exceptional.

-In these days of energy conservation, a rock garden is not only easy to maintain but requires less water and relies on the natural elements of the sloped area.
+In these days of energy conservation, a rock garden is not only easy to maintain but requires less water if you plant water-wise specimens and rely on the natural elements of the sloped area.

 Ornamental Grasses

-Return To Home Page From Rock Gardening Tips
+To Top of this Rock Gardening Tips page